-Trading is not gambling and anyone who sets out to make a living in this business needs to be ready and prepared for the daily grind.
+Can Forex make you rich?
+Trading is not gambling, and anyone who sets out to make a living in this business needs to be ready and prepared for the daily grind.
 This is constant work that accepts and embraces failures as necessary stepping stones to success.

-Sure there are outliers that buck this sentiment.
-Hedge funds with almost limitless funds and incredibly skilled individual traders are always possibilities for windfalls.
-But for the average trader, that’s just not possible and isn’t what forex trading is all about.
+Sure some outliers buck this sentiment.
+Hedge funds with almost unlimited funds and incredibly skilled individual traders are always possibilities for windfalls.
+But for the average trader, that’s not possible and isn’t what forex trading is all about.

 In a 2014 article in Bloomberg, two of the biggest publicly traded forex companies reported a net loss from 68% of investors trading currency in each of the previous four quarters.
-Even if a third of investors did not lose, it’s an indication that the forex market is not churning out incredibly rich individuals.
+Even if a third of investors did not lose, it indicates that the forex market is not churning out incredibly rich individuals.

-To make matters worse, these numbers were reported two months before an incredibly impactful hit on the market.
+These numbers were reported two months before an incredibly impactful hit on the market to make matters worse.
 After these numbers were reported, the Swiss National Bank ditched the Swiss franc’s cap of 1.20 against the euro.
 In response, the franc soared as high as 41% against the euro and up to 38% against the US dollar.

 While funds may be able to handle these massive waves, retail investors are most often helpless.
 News and events like this wipe out entire forex trading accounts within minutes or seconds.

 Still think forex provides a quick, easy path to riches?
 Here are some specific reasons why it’s not so realistic.

 On one hand, this may seem very attractive to certain traders, the appeal of excessive leverage is simple.
 More leverage equals more money to play the market with.
 But it also means more money to lose and to lose very quickly.